Trump & Angela Merkel Cold Meeting Reveals Vast Policy Split & Denied Handshake

 “Many nations owe huge sums for years and that’s unfair to the United States,” he said.
 “These nations must pay what they owe,” Trump said.

-At another time during the delicate press conference, Trump made a direct reference to a sensitive issue for Germany — a country that receives thousands of immigrants and refugees — as it relates to migration and national security.
+At another time of the delicate press conference, Trump made a direct reference to a sensitive issue for Germany – a country that receives thousands of immigrants and refugees – as it relates to migration and national security.

-“Immigration is a privilege, not a right, and the safety of our citizens must always be put in the first place,” said the president, whose most recent anti-immigration decree was blocked by the courts once again.
+For Trump, “immigration is a privilege, not a right, and the safety of our citizens must always be put in the first place,” said the president, whose most recent anti-immigration decree was blocked by justice.

-This meeting was originally scheduled for Tuesday, but a snowstorm that lashed the eastern United States forced a postponement.
+This meeting was originally scheduled for Tuesday, but a snowstorm that lashed the eastern United States forced it to postpone it.

 The rigidity of the meeting contrasted with expectations, although moderate, shown days before on both sides of the Atlantic.

-As the meeting approached, the U.S. administration had emphasized the strength of the relationship with Germany, and Trump’s intention to take advantage of the chancellor’s experience, particularly on the Ukrainian theme and how to approach Russian president Vladimir Putin.
+As the meeting approached, the US administration had emphasized the strength of the relationship with Germany and Trump’s intention to take advantage of the chancellor’s experience, particularly on the Ukrainian theme and how to approach Russian President Vladimir Putin.

 A senior White House official had anticipated a “cordial and very positive meeting.”
 The chancellor travels with “the open mind,” said a German government official.
 “It’s always better to talk together than to talk about each other.”